OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 Apps that target modern API levels, went through the following changes:
 - For Android Nougat and above:
   - It is recommended to stop specifying a security provider.
-Instead, always patch the security provider.
+Instead, always use a patched  security provider.
   - The support for the `Crypto` provider has dropped and the provider is deprecated.
   - There is no longer support for `SHA1PRNG` for secure random, but instead the runtime provides an instance of `OpenSSLRandom`.
 - For Android Oreo (8.1) and above  The [Developer Documentation](https://developer.android.com/about/versions/oreo/android-8.1 "Cryptography updates") shows that: